 One member of the full-time support staff to be appointed by the Staff Council

+Director of Information Technology Services.

 The Committee will consist of the following non-voting members:

-Vice President of Financial and Auxiliary Services will serve as ex officio member
+Vice President of Financial and Auxiliary Services will serve as ex officio member.

-Director of Information Technology Services

 The Senate Chair will serve as ex officio member.

-Chair of the Instructional Technology Committee
+Chair of the Instructional Technology Committee will serve as ex officio member.

-Supervisor of Facilities Services
+Supervisor of Facilities Services will serve as ex officio member.

-Director of Teaching and Learning Services will serve in an advisory, non-voting capacity on the Committee to provide technological expertise.
+Director of Teaching and Learning Services will serve as ex officio member.

 All members will serve for three years with the exception of the Senate-elected members who will serve for two years and the Senate Chair, who shall serve for his or her term of office.
 No voting member of the Technology Investment Committee shall be allowed to be the presenter or co-presenter of a proposal to the Committee.
 If the Committee deems that a voting member could have a conflict of interest in regard to a proposal, that member will be excused from voting.